“I’m a brilliant cook – my favourite is Sunday dinner with mash.”

 Graham spent time in the Merchant Navy and as a long-distance lorry driver.
-Over the last few years, Graham’s drinking has led to frequent falls, risk of a fire at home and a number of ambulance call-outs and stays in hospital.
+Over the last few years, Graham’s drinking has led to frequent falls, risk of a fire at home and a number of ambulance call-outs and stays in the hospital.
 When his drinking gets bad, Graham doesn’t look after himself or his home properly and his landlord, the police, fire service and health service have all been worried about him.

 After his last fall, Graham reported that he was in a lot of pain and unable to walk easily.
 A social worker asked Graham about support to help him – rehabilitation, occupational therapy and physiotherapy.
 He was suspicious of his GP, social services and other services and didn’t want anything to do with them.